wechaty/docusaurus/jekyll/_posts/2021-10-20-wechaty-tutorials-final-blog.md

 ## Project Goals

-We managed to completed all the GSoD tasks as per our initial proposal.
+We managed to complete all the GSoD tasks as per our initial proposal.
 In 17 weeks, we have done a total of **40 pull requests** which consist of 33 weekly PRs (addition or improvement of documentation pages that we had included in our initial proposal), and 7 miscellaneous PRs (fixes that we have done to some of the pages).

 We have also created a video tutorial for building the most basic Wechaty bot, called the [Ding Dong Bot](https://wechaty.js.org/docs/tutorials/#build-your-first-chatbot-with-wechaty), from scratch.